Skip to main content

 If you are targeting the October 2026 CPALE, here is a practical timeline:

-With roughly 8 months from now to the October exam, you have ample time to prepare thoroughly.
+With several months to the October exam, you have ample time to prepare thoroughly.
 See our study schedule guide for detailed daily and weekly plans.

 October vs May: Which Cycle Should You Choose?